Trail Conditions

 Mt.
 McIntyre Trail to Mt.
 Sima (Above Copper Haul) No Report

 Porter Creek to Kopper King (Pine St. Trail) Fair 11 Nov 2025 trail groomed.
-Caution some rocks on hills.

 Porter Creek to Whistle Bend No Report